boiniraj/Insurance-System-Backend/README.md

 ## 🎯 Features
    ---
 1. **User Management Module (UM)**
-   - User authentication (Login/Signup)
-   - Profile management
-   - Forgot password and dashboard functionality
+  - Implemented user authentication with login and signup functionality, including an account activation process where a temporary password is sent to the user’s email for account activation.

+  - Developed profile management features, allowing users to update and manage their personal information securely.

    ![Register/Lgin](https://github.com/boiniraj/Insurance-System-Backend/blob/main/ISH-IMAGES/User-Register.png)

 ---

-2. **Citizen Registration Module (AR)**
+2. **Citizen Registration Module (CR)**
-   - Citizen onboarding for various plans
+   - Developed and implemented a citizen onboarding system to enable registration for various government health and insurance plans.

    ![User Registrations](https://github.com/boiniraj/Insurance-System-Backend/blob/main/ISH-IMAGES/Citizen%20Registration.png)

 ---

-   **Insurance Id Generation**
+ 3. **Insurance ID Generation**
-   - We Generate Insurance ID or Case No Based On Application Id
+   - Implemented logic to generate unique Insurance IDs or Case Numbers based on Application IDs to streamline tracking and identification of insurance applications.

    ![User Registrations](https://github.com/boiniraj/Insurance-System-Backend/blob/main/ISH-IMAGES/GenerateCaseNo.png)

 ---

- **Plan Selection**
+ 4. **Plan Selection**
- - we give Case No and Select the Plan
+ - Retrieved all available plan details from the backend and displayed them on the frontend, allowing users to view, select a suitable plan, and link it to their Insurance ID.

  ![User Registrations](https://github.com/boiniraj/Insurance-System-Backend/blob/main/ISH-IMAGES/Plan-Selection.png)